mattkatz/Orbital-Feed-Reader/README.md

 * Fork this repository and then clone your fork on your machine
 * gem install ditz - I'm using ditz to track most bugs and bug status.
 Type ditz in the repo and specify that bugs are stored in the .ditz directory.
 * Pick a bug from ditz and send me a message!
 I'd love to help you get started.
-* Easy first steps might be helping out with the intro tutorial feeds in install_upgrade.php or improving the infinite scroll
+* Easy first steps might be helping out with the intro tutorial feeds.

 ## Buy me a drink! ##
 I'm tippable on GitTip